tg2001/Sentiment_Analysis/Observations and Improvements.md

 further improvement in accuracy, at the same time providing solutions for some of the above mentioned problems.
 - Online training can help in case of new words.
 - Keeping stopwords and using stemming/lemmatization might also help when used with Deep Learning.

+# Update after adding the Deep Learning solution:

+- The RNN model also could not provide any noticeable improvement.
+The accuracy is still around 90.6% on the test set, which was also offered by the SVM model
+- The training set accuracy goes as high as 99% during training.
+This may actually be the problem of the dataset, because no combination of layers could even acheive an accuracy of 92% for either the val set or the test set
+- The preprocessing of the data involved fist collecting all the vocabularies (including the stopwords) from the training set, and using them to tokenize all the sets.
+Words new in the val and test sets are ignored
+- The graph shows the number of results for which the surity of the answer, given by the model, is below 80%, which indicates the model is not sure about its answer
+- All the stopwords were retained in this model, and embedding layer was also used so that the model could learn the relationship between words